queenaccila/midnight-express-creative/Story/Other-Notes.md

 -

 The Engineer
-- He uses his red tinted goggles in a dark light to show a
+- He uses his red tinted goggles in a dark light to show a more menacing/scary tone
+- There are hints of him throughout the train that he's another set of eyes watching Mina and subtlely helping her

 The Conductor
 -